Alumni Mike and Shirley Coke Donate $100,000 of Stock to Launch Student Investment Fund

 Today’s students can do just that, thanks to a generous donation of stock worth over $100,000 by Cal State East Bay alumni Mike and Shirley Coke.

-Starting fall 2020, students in the College of Business and Economics will learn what it’s like to work at an investment firm through a new program called the Student Investment Fund (SIF).
+Starting soon, students in the College of Business and Economics will learn what it’s like to work at an investment firm through a new program called the Student Investment Fund (SIF).
 The program will focus on investing in Bay Area companies and include an elective course in Accounting and Finance.

 “The SIF will give students hands-on experience in how to effectively invest in the stock market, using real money, with real profits and losses,” said Dr. George Low, Dean of the College of Business and Economics.
 “These investment decisions will be based on data analytics, in-depth economic analysis of industry sectors, and a thorough analysis of companies' past, current, and future financial performance.
 There is no better way to learn how the stock market, industry sectors, and overall economy interact and work than by making financial decisions that result in immediate feedback.”